twitter/pelikan/_talks/craft-2016.md

       <p>
-      We summarize our insight into the problem as a concrete goal: when we say we want to build a better cache, we mean we want build a production-ready cache, which provides predictable runtime performance, is operations- friendly, and is maintainable in the long term.
+      We summarize our insight into the problem as a concrete goal: when we say we want to build a better cache, we mean we want build a production-ready cache, which provides predictable runtime performance, is operations friendly, and is maintainable in the long term.
       </p>
     </div>